haifengl/smile

 For Kotlin API, add the below into the dependencies section of Gradle build script.

 Some algorithms rely on BLAS and LAPACK (e.g. manifold learning, some clustering algorithms, Gaussian Process regression, MLP, etc.).
-To use these algorithms, you should include OpenBLAS for optimized matrix computation:
+To use these algorithms in SMILE v5.x, you should install OpenBLAS and ARPACK for optimized matrix computation.
+For Windows, you can find the pre-built DLL files from the bin directory of release packages.
+Make sure to add this directory to PATH environment variable.

 libraryDependencies ++= Seq(